Helping Your Team Adopt a New Tool

 A big part of going through the steps of incorporating a new tool or practice is treating it like a design problem.
 Putting yourself in those scenarios gives you a great deal of research and insight into the problems your teammates are likely to face as a result of this change.

-Make sure resources are available early and often: instead of talking about how great symbol libraries would be, built example files with the brand’s graphic design work and supplement them with third-party UI kits.
+Make sure resources are available early and often: instead of talking about how great symbol libraries would be, build example files with the brand’s graphic design work and supplement them with third-party UI kits.
 To make it easy to evaluate the tool, rebuild some frequently-used page designs for people to poke around in and compare directly.
 Rather than wait for questions, schedule some lunch-and-learn events to show demos ( and pizza).
 Hot tip: Changes are easier to stomach when they come with a free slice of pizza.

 For success, give the process of change the respect it deserves